What Are Over/Under Bets in Sports Betting?

 - Once you’ve done that, go through the same process but in reverse and exaggerate the outcome for the other team.

 With these three scenarios in mind, what outcomes do you foresee?
-Write down those answers and then go back to your original research regarding teams, location, and weather.
+Write down those answers and then go back to your original research regarding teams, locations, and weather.

 Over/Under Betting in NBA Basketball